Source: SA Country Fire Service

 If you become stuck in your car, park away from bushes, cover yourself, get onto the floor as the windows may break from the intense heat.

-Identify a spot to shelter in, with more than one exit.
-Keep moving so you are away from the heat of the fire.
+Identify a spot to shelter in, with more than one exit, keep moving away from the heat of the fire.

 Move flammable materials such as doormats, wheelie bins and outdoor furniture away from your house.